Edinburgh-College-of-Art/2019-04-15-gitcarp/index.md

 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
 # Be sure to update the Carpentry type in _config.yml as well.
-venue: "Edinburgh College of Art"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "AMT Git LaTeX Tutorial"        # brief name of host site without address (e.g., "Euphoric State University")
 address: "Evolution House: Room 2.13"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "UK"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "English"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)